andrenerd/react-native-bootstrap-styles/README.md

 # react-native-bootstrap-styles
 Bootstrap style library for React Native

 Original class names are transformed from "dashed" to "camelcase" style, for example: `text-center` to `textCenter` and `my-sm-4` to 'mySm4'.
-Also all the contants (variables in terms of Bootstrap) could be accessible in templates.
+Also all the constants (variables in terms of Bootstrap) could be accessible in templates.
 It helps to make custom tweaks preserving styling guidelines, for example: {fontSize: 10 * FONT_SIZE_BASE}.

 ```